Chladek-Genealogie

 When a new church was never the plan what was so unacceptable for devoted Catholics to rather suffer the consequences of the church ban than to subjugate to the new dogma?
 It was the subjugation of one´s own believe and conscience under the decision of one single person, the pope.

 Church dogmas were nothing new in the Catholic Church and the consequence of church ban if not followed was common but all the dogmas before followed a process of cooperation between pope and council.
-Formally this was the case with the First Vatican Council too, but in fact the pop and his supporters organised the structure of the council to concentrate all power in their hands and denied the strong opposition all possibilities to present counterarguments and changes to the planed dogmas.
+Formally this was the case with the First Vatican Council too, but in fact the pope and his supporters organised the structure of the council to concentrate all power in their hands and denied the strong opposition all possibilities to present counterarguments and changes to the planed dogmas.

 A principal factor in the process was the pope himself.
 Pope Pius IX.
 (Giovanni Maria Mastai Ferretti) was elected 1846 and after his exile in Gaeta between 1848 and 1850 a strict opponent against all modern and liberal currents of his time and especially against the freedom of conscience, opinion, and the press.
 Not surprisingly he was also a strict proponent of papal primacy.
 The first manifestation of papal primacy was the only through papal power legitimated declaration of the dogma of the Virgin Mary´s Immaculate Conception in 1854.